YannDubs/Neural-Process-Family/jupyter/text/LNPFs_sketch.md

 The latent neural process {cite}`garnelo2018neural` is the latent counterpart of the CNP, and the first member of the LNPF proposed in the literature.
 Given the vector $R$, which is computed as in the CNP, we simply pass it through an additional MLP to predict the mean and variance of the latent representation $\mathbf{z}$, from which we can produce samples.
+We call the computational graph that produces the distribution over $\mathbf{z}$ the _latent path_, to distinguish from a computation graph for a deterministic representation, which we refer to as a _deterministic path_.
 The decoder then has the same architecture, and we can simply pass samples of $\mathbf{z}$, together with desired target locations, to produce our predictive distributions.
 We typically treat samples from the predictive as the mean functions produced by passing one sample of $\mathbf{z}$ through the decoder.
 {numref}`computational_graph_LNPs_text` illustrates the computational graph of the LNP.